Roanoke Theft Defense Lawyers

-Roanoke Larceny Attorneys Providing Honest And Aggressive Representation
+Providing Honest And Aggressive Representation

 It’s common for people to use the terms robbery, burglary, and larceny interchangeably.
 But, the truth is that these are three separate crimes in the state of Virginia, each of which are aggressively prosecuted.
-If you have been accused of committing larceny , burglary, or robbery, contact a Roanoke criminal defense attorney of the Law Office of Seth C. Weston, PLC at once to discuss your case.
+If you have been accused of committing larceny , burglary, or robbery, contact a Roanoke criminal defense attorney of the Law Office of Seth C. Weston, PLC at once to discuss your theft case.

-What Constitutes larceny ?
+What Constitutes Larceny?

-Tarceny is referred to as larceny in Virginia.
-This crime involves the unlawful taking of someone else’s property with the intent to deprive the rightful owner of the stolen property.
+Larceny involves the unlawful taking of someone else’s property with the intent to deprive the rightful owner of the stolen property.

 What is Petit larceny vs. Grand larceny?